Local TV News May Never Be the Same

 Changes to newsgathering and production

 More than 90% of those surveyed report they have migrated some or most staff to remote work.
-Many have adopted recommendations for physical and mental health from RTDNA’s Coronavirus and the Newsroom guidelines, including pooling coverage, using remote apps to go live and in rare cases of in-person interviews, using improvised boom-style microphones.
+Many have adopted recommendations for physical and mental health, including pooling coverage, using remote apps to go live and in rare cases of in-person interviews, using improvised boom-style microphones.

 Newsrooms stepping up